visit the dentist in covid-19 – the changed patient journey in the pandemic

 This virus spreads mainly via aerosols, droplets in the saliva, and coughs and sneezes of an infected person.

-The general definition is: activities carried out in inpatient or medical care, which result in the release of aerosols (airborne particles).
+The general definition is activities carried out in inpatient or medical care which release aerosols (airborne particles).

-In dentistry this means any treatment carried out with using the high-speed handpiece (drilling of the teeth), an ultrasonic scaler (used for cleaning the teeth), drying and washing the teeth etc.
+In dentistry, this means any treatment carried out using the high-speed handpiece (drilling of the teeth), an ultrasonic scaler (used for cleaning the teeth), drying and washing the teeth, etc.

 Some procedures are categorised as high risk even where the water or ‘drill’ isn’t used, e.g. taking impressions, which could trigger gagging or coughing.